Arnolfini, Bristol: Today

 Arnolfini has three floors of galleries, a specialist arts bookshop, a cinema which can also be used as a performance space for theatre, live art, dance and music, a reading room that provides reference material for all past exhibitions, books and catalogues, and a café bar.
 Entrance to the galleries is free of charge.
 Notable exhibitions have included works by Bridget Riley, Richard Long, Rachel Whiteread, Paul McCartney, Angus Fairhurst and Louise Bourgeois.
 Events include poetry and film festivals, live art and dance performances, lectures and jazz and experimental music concerts, including Bodies in Flight, Goat Island Performance Group, Akram Khan, the London Sinfonietta, the Philip Glass Ensemble, Random Dance, and Shobana Jeyasingh Dance Company.

 There is an access and education programme, hosting visits from students, workshops with artists, presenting interpretative information and offering some work experience placements within the gallery. project.ARNOLFINI is an online experimental web site with dumps of digital media related to Arnolfini exhibitions and events, past and present, which may be reorganised by any online user, utilising resources on the web site to create new works and projects under a copyleft license.
 Arnolfini also hosts events from outside organisations, including the Encounters Short Film Festival (along with the Watershed Media Centre), Mayfest, the first Festival of British Independent Cinema, the biennial In [sic] Time Festival of Live Art and Intrigue and the Bristol Artists Book Events.
 In April 2010, British Sky Broadcasting chose Arnolfini to host the second of the three 2010 general election debates.

 Arnolfini receives funding from Arts Council England, and Bristol City Council.
 According to returns lodged with the Charity Commission for the year ending in March 2016, Arnolfini had 500,000 visitors in 2013/2014.
 Income was £2.1 million and expenditure was £2.7 million and the gallery employed 44 people.

 In 2017 the Arnolfini, which had asked for increased funding in recent years, lost its Arts Council England £750,000 annual grant after an assessment that the Arnolfini was "not viable" in its current model.

 In 2017 a new director, Claire Doherty, was appointed.
 She aimed to devise a viable financial model.
-A show by Grayson Perry drew in more than 300 visitors a day.
+A show by Grayson Perry was very successful.

+In 2019, with new executive director Gary Topp, Arts Council England funding was reinstated.
+The partnership with UWE Bristol, who were custodians of Bush House, was strengthened.

 In 2023 Arnolfini faced backlash after cancelling two Palestinian film events over concerns they would be construed as political.